Tuna-Terps/SeaShell-greyhack-game/README.md

 -- create a folder named src, and place all scripts inside of it via the game code editor

--- adjust the paths for the refernce code in main.src and autolocal.src
+-- adjust the paths for the refernce code in main.src and autolocal.src <br>
 ex: import_code("/home/USER/src/utils.src")

--- You will need to compile the following files in this order, name the binary the same as the src 1.) shellobj.src --> ** MUST ALLOW IMPORTS ** <br>
+-- You will need to compile the following files in this order, name the binary the same as the src<br><br>
+1.) shellobj.src --> ** MUST ALLOW IMPORTS ** <br>
 2.) compobj.src --> ** MUST ALLOW IMPORTS **<br>
 3.) fileobj.src --> ** MUST ALLOW IMPORTS **<br>